The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 The thing I loved about this Netflix prison drama was that there were dozens of characters in the cast, and every single one of them from the prisoners to the guards to the prison warden was interesting.
 Especially when the show dove into their back stories via flashback.

-Rick & Morty
+Rick and Morty

-The Adult Swim sci-fi comedy Rick & Morty was so outrageous and unafraid to do or say anything that the writing was free to be as funny and as intelligent as possible, often making for a show that was more than just a dumb comedy.
+The Adult Swim sci-fi comedy Rick and Morty was so outrageous and unafraid to do or say anything that the writing was free to be as funny and as intelligent as possible, often making for a show that was more than just a dumb comedy.
 Although it never forgot that it was a dumb comedy.

 The Last of Us